Coin Values Moving with Precious Metals: Up-Dated 2/19/2024: Gold $2020 | Silver $23.06

 each to many hundreds for the rare dates and mintmarks.
 Judge condition and worth of your coins using the grading images and coin values chart.

 Standing Liberty Quarter Values | Strong Demand

 Everyone agrees it is a beautiful coin.
-Easily one of the most popular coins to collect.
-Discover the value that strong demand has placed on your coins.
+Easily one of the most popular coins with collectors.
+Discover the value that strong demand has placed on Standing Liberty quarters.
 Grading images to evaluate their condition and price chart listing all dates, mint marks and varieties.

 Silver Washington Quarters Value | Rising

 Their value is tied closely to the price of silver.
 However, a few rare dates and mintmarks of the early years of the Washington quarter series stand out, if found in high condition.
 Compare you coins to the grading images and separate then by condition.
 Follow your coin's value on the silver charts, and check for rare dates and mintmarks.

 Step 2: | Date Plus Variety and Mintmarks are Identified

 Many serious collectors are assembling sets of quarters.
 Each date becomes an important part to these sets of coins.
 Numbers minted yearly vary and over time the scarce and rare issues are noticeably difficult to obtain, raising values.
 Each series is also interesting because of small changes to designs introduced, sometimes carrying the same date.
 Recognition of varieties within years also impacts value.
 Quarter series are full of subtle varieties.

 Mintmarks are next considered in the value process.
 Early quarters; 1796 until 1840, were all minted at the Philadelphia mint, the only mint at the time.
 Mintages were in the range of two to three hundred thousand per year with a few low production years.
 1835 is unusual with close to two million struck.